AaronBarbosa12/MinitaurE_ROS/README.md

 roscore
 ```

-4. Open another terminal and open start the local ROS nodes
+4. Open another terminal and start the local ROS nodes
 ```python
 roslaunch minitaur_ros minitaur_client_nodes.launch
 ```

 5. Turn on the minitaur

-6. Open another terminal and open start the ROS nodes on the onboard computer (MAKE SURE THAT THE ROBOT IS SUPPORTED BENEATH - THE LEGS WILL GO LIMP BRIEFLY)
+6. Open another terminal and start the ROS nodes on the onboard computer (MAKE SURE THAT THE ROBOT IS SUPPORTED BENEATH - THE LEGS WILL GO LIMP BRIEFLY)
 ```python
 ssh odroid@10.42.0.1
 roslaunch minitaur_ros minitaur_odroid_nodes.launch
 ```

-7. You should now be able to control the robot via a controller or through the \cmd_vel topic.
-You can also use rviz to give the robot waypoints
+7. You should now be able to control the robot via a USB controller or through the \cmd_vel topic.
+You can also use rviz to give the robot waypoints.

 ![Interface](images/rviz.png)